 Therefore, any newly reassorted strain will have a significant negative impact on the efficiency and profitability of swine production.
 Even though the mortality in SIV infections is moderate, the morbidity is usually 100% with rapid onset of illness.
 Additionally, the presence of SIV can significantly increase the effects of other respiratory infectious diseases on the farm.
 Control by vaccination is difficult due to the ever changing structure and antigenic makeup of SIV strains.

-Symptoms in pigs are similar to flu symptoms in humans.
+Swine flu symptoms in pigs are similar to flu symptoms in humans.
 In very rare cases SIV can be zoonotic.
 General turnaround time is next day testing from receipt.